jack-kerouac/betterplace_apidocs/donation_form/third_party_app_donation_form.md

-# ThirdPartyApp Custom Donation Form For Organisations (BETA)
+# ThirdPartyApp custom donation form for organisations (BETA)

 *BETA: This is the first draft of this documentation.
 Please send us feedback at product@betterplace.org.
 Or via pull request.
 Thanks!*